ravendb/docs/Chapter14.rst

 So by default RavenDB does the following when indexing a text field:

 * Analyzes the fields using a *lower case* analyzer ("Matt Warren" -> "matt warren")
-* Stores a the ID of the document that the anaylzed term comes from
+* Stores a the ID of the document that the terms comes from

 The fields is converted to lower case so that case-sensitivity isn't an issue in basic queries.
 The ID of the document is stored so that RavenDB can then pull the document out of the data store after is has performed the Lucene query.
 Remember RavenDB only uses Lucene to store the *indexed data*, not the actual documents themselves.
+This reduces the total size of the index.

 However things are slightly more complex when dealing with numbers.
 The rules that RavenDB follows here are:

 * If the value is null, create a single field with the supplied name and the unanalyzed value 'NULL_VALUE'
-* If the value is a string or was set to be not analyzed, create a single field with the supplied name
+* If the value is a string or was set to be not analyzed, create a single field with the supplied name and value
 * If the value is a date, create a single field with millisecond precision and the supplied name
 * If the value is numeric (int, long, double, decimal, or float) it will create two fields
-  * with the supplied name, containing the numeric value as an unanalyzed string - useful for direct queries
+  * using the field name, containing the numeric value as an unanalyzed string - useful for direct queries
-  * with the name: name +'_Range', containing the numeric value in a form that allows range queries
+  * using the field name +'_Range', containing the numeric value in a form that allows range queries

 The last item is important.
 To enable RavenDB to perform range queries (i.e. Age > 4, Age < 40 etc) with Lucene, it needs to store the numerical data in a format that is suitable for this.
 But it also stores the value in its original